Lee Hong-gi: Solo debut

 In 2015, Lee announced through social media that he was working on both a Korean and Japanese album, which was released in November and December respectively.
 The mini Korean album was revealed to be FM302, and the album was released on November 18, 2015, while the Japanese album was revealed to be AM302, and it was released on December 9, 2015.
 'FM302' combines the radio terminology frequency modulation (FM) with Lee's birthday which is on March 2, to create the effect of his own radio frequency that resonates his music across the world.
 The title song "Insensible" is a ballad track and it tells the sad story of a man who is unable to forget his previous love.
 The music video was published on November 18, 2015.
 The lead actress of the music video is actress Park Shin-hye.
-Prior to his official music video release, a showcase was organised.
+Prior to his official music video release, a showcase was organized.
 Upon the release of FM302, it topped both Naver's real-time search chart, as well as Hanteo sales chart.
 The album still retained its position next week, selling more than 19,000 albums within two weeks.
 Moreover, six days after the release of the album, Lee won first place on SBS MTV's The Show for the first time.
 The album charted at No. 2 on Gaon Chart's national physical albums ranking, as well as No. 5 on the Gaon Social Chart in the 3rd week of November.

-On the other hand, the music video for the lead single of the Japanese album AM302, "モノローグ (Monologue)", was published on November 11, 2015 on F.T.
+On the other hand, the music video for the lead single of the Japanese album AM302, "モノローグ (Monologue)", was published on November 11, 2015, on F.T.
 Island's Official Japanese YouTube channel.
 The Japanese album contained some tracks from the Korean album FM302, but was translated into Japanese.
 The album is also available in three different sets, namely, the original version, Primadonna version (for fans), and the limited edition DVD version.
 Upon release, it charted at #4 in the Oricon charts.

 Soundtrack appearances

 Lee has sung many OSTs for different dramas such as You're Beautiful, Heartstrings and The Heirs.

-On May 21, 2015, Dal Shabet's official YouTube channel uploaded a video titled Joker in Rock Version.
+On May 21, 2015, Dal Shabet's official YouTube channel uploaded a video titled "Joker" in Rock Version.
 The video was a collaboration with Lee and Subin singing Joker in rock version.
 It was believed that the two decided on a collaboration when Lee and Subin met on Hello Counselor.